 Ft.
 Lauderdale does not make the distinction between DUIs that some other states make.
 When someone is charged with a DUI in Florida and has a prior DUI from another state, even though it is considered a lesser type of DUI, Florida does not recognize the distinction.
 Florida treats any out of state DUI, regardless of what it is called or what level it is at, as if it occurred in the state of Florida.
 Florida is very tough with its own laws and with respect to how they interpret other state DUI laws.

-Nevertheless, because the state government has increasingly been imposing stricter penalties for the offense of DUI, coupled with the driver’s license implications of being arrested for, charged with and/or convicted of DUI, it is imperative that someone seeks the representation of a Ft.
-Lauderdale DUI attorney with extensive experience working within the confines of the criminal justice system in the US.
+Nevertheless, because the state government has increasingly been imposing stricter penalties for the offense of DUI, coupled with the driver’s license implications of being arrested for, charged with and/or convicted of DUI, it is imperative that someone seeks the representation of a Ft Lauderdale DUI lawyer with extensive experience working within the confines of the criminal justice system in the US.

-The time to contact an experienced Ft Lauderdale DUI attorney is not once your trial date is nearing — you should contact an attorney for a free consultation immediately after being released from jail after being arrested for DUI.
+The time to contact an experienced attorney is immediately after being released from jail after being arrested for DUI.
 You can legally drive for the first ten days following your arrest.
 Your traffic citation for DUI states that unless your license was already suspended prior to your arrest, “this citation shall serve as a temporary driver’s license and will expire on midnight on the tenth day following the date of your arrest.”
 The “10-day” clock begins ticking on the day of your arrest, not the day of your release from jail (which could be the next day).

-A person with a DUI should get an experienced and knowledgeable Ft Lauderdale lawyer in order to obtain the best DUI defense possible.
-They should look for a lawyer with a passion for what they do, who listens to what their clients have to say and takes the time to answer their questions.
-The person should make sure that the attorney they hire is the attorney they are going to go court with.
+A Ft Lauderdale DUI lawyer can listen to potential clients and answer any questions or concerns they have before proceeding to court.
 Unfortunately, many times individuals think they are hiring a particular attorney for their case only to find out in court that somebody else is handling their case.
-They have never met with that lawyer or spoken to them and the lawyer knows very little about them or their case.
-Ft Lauderdale DUI attorneys do not engage in those practices, and the attorney they meet with will be the one who handles their case from start to finish.
+Ft Lauderdale DUI lawyers do not engage in those practices, and the attorney they meet with will be the one who handles their case from start to finish.